Diablo Glaciers Photo

 Seattle City Light Power Mix

-Over 80% of the power we deliver is generated from clean, carbon-free hydroelectricity.
+Over 78% of the power we deliver is generated from carbon-neutral hydroelectricity.
 In a typical year, about 40% of our power comes from our fully owned hydroelectric projects on the Skagit and Pend Oreille Rivers.
 The remaining power is generated from a mix of power sources purchased from the Bonneville Power Administration (BPA) and other renewable sources.

-*City Light does not have coal or natural gas resources in its power supply portfolio.
-It does make market purchases to balance or match its loads and resources.
-These purchases, along with market purchases made by Bonneville Power Administration (BPA), may incidentally include coal or natural gas resources, which are assigned to the utility.
+City Light’s power supply portfolio does not include coal or natural gas resources.
+However, we do make market purchases when necessary.
+These purchases may incidentally include coal or natural gas resources.
 Any emissions associated with unspecified market purchases are offset through our greenhouse gas (GHG) neutrality policy.

-**This fuel represents a portion of the power purchased from BPA.
+2 This fuel represents a portion of the power purchased from Bonneville Power Administration.

 City Light